Corrimal Community Men's Shed Inc.

 - Wollongong City Council

-- Corrimal Chamber of Commerce
+- Corrimal Lounges

 - Federal & NSW Governments